bparanj/crystal/electronics/design/field-experiments.md

 - Insulating platform

 **Procedure**:

-1. **Generate the Electric Field**: Turn on the Van de Graaff generator to accumulate charge on the dome.
+**Generate the Electric Field**:

+Turn on the Van de Graaff generator to accumulate charge on the dome.

-2. **Observe the Effects**: Place small metallic objects like aluminum foil strips on top of the dome.
+**Observe the Effects**:

+Place small metallic objects like aluminum foil strips on top of the dome.
 The electric field around the dome will cause the strips to repel each other and stand up.

-3. **Explain**: The Van de Graaff generator creates a strong electric field around its dome.
+The Van de Graaff generator creates a strong electric field around its dome.
 This field influences nearby charges, causing the metallic strips to repel each other and align with the field lines.

 ### 4. **Experiment 4: Electrostatic Field in the Real World (Balloon and Hair)**
 **Objective**: Demonstrate the presence of an electrostatic field in the real world.